vestrel00/contacts-android/howto/howto-query-profile.md

 # How do I get the device owner Contact profile?

-This library provides the `ProfileQuery` API that allows you to get the device own Contact profile.
+This library provides the `ProfileQuery` API that allows you to get the device owner Profile Contact.
 There can be only one device owner, which is either set (not null) or not yet set (null).

 An instance of the `ProfileQuery` API is obtained by,